 Why Do We Wear Tilak, Pottu On The Forehead

-Tilak or Tilaka, तिलक is the mark of Hindu identity worn on forehead made with Chandan or sandalpaste, roli, kumkum, sindoor and sacred ash or Vibhuti with additional few grains of rice struck on it.
+Tilak or Tilaka, तिलक is the mark of Hindu identity worn on the forehead made with Chandan or sandalpaste, roli, kumkum, sindoor, and sacred ash or Vibhuti with additional few grains of rice stuck on it.

 Some Tilak appears as three lines of ash going horizontally across the forehead that indicates one is a Shaivite, or a small triangle on the nose with a “V” shape rising vertically up on the forehead from between the eyebrows, which indicates one is a Vaishnava.

 Tilak is applied at the Ajna Chakra has a very cooling effect.
-Application of sandal paste has great medicinal value, apart from the spiritual influence.
-Application of sandal paste will nullify the heating effect when you concentrate and meditate at the Bhrumadhya.
+The application of sandal paste has great medicinal value, apart from the spiritual influence.
+The application of sandal paste will nullify the heating effect when you concentrate and meditate at the Bhrumadhya.

 There are 5 types of Tilaks.
 They are Chandan(Sandelwood) Tilak, Sindoor tilak, Kumkum Tilak, Haldi(Turmeric) Tilak, Bhasma(Ash) Tilak.
-The colour of the tilak is said to denote different castes like Brahmana, Kshatriya, Vaishya and Sudra.
+The color of the tilak is said to denote different castes like Brahmana, Kshatriya, Vaishya, and Sudra.